hull/hull-connectors/packages/connectors/hull-website/assets/readme.md

 # Embedded and External Scripts

-To make the customization easier the connector comes with support for `Embedded Scripts` and `External Scripts`, allowing you to quickly and easily deploy additional javascript code.
+To make the customization easier the connector comes with support for `Embedded Script` and `External Scripts`, allowing you to quickly and easily deploy additional javascript code.

 - `External Scripts` let you load additional code libraries without having to edit your website.
 Hull will load them asynchronously, without blocking the page.
 This is also the recommended way of deploying client-side parts of other connectors to integrate with external services not only on the back-end but also on the front-end.